-The Judicial Pension Board is responsible for helping the Lord Chancellor to manage and govern the judicial pension schemes.
+The Judicial Pension Board (JPB) is responsible for helping the Lord Chancellor to manage and govern the Judicial Pension Schemes (JPS).

-The pension schemes are administered by Punter Southall but managed by the Lord Chancellor.
+The JPS are administered by Punter Southall but managed by the Lord Chancellor.

-- ensuring the schemes comply with the regulations
+- ensuring the JPS comply with the regulations

 - securing compliance with the requirements of the Pensions Regulator

-- considering appeals and complaints, and making recommendations under the second stage of the dispute resolution procedure
+- considering appeals and complaints, and making recommendations under the second stage of the Internal

-The board is made up of an independent chair, equal numbers of employer and member representatives, and 2 independent members.
+The JPB is made up of an Independent Chair, equal numbers of Employer and Member Representatives, and up to 3 Independent Members.

-Employer and member representatives are appointed by the chair, with the approval of the Lord Chancellor and the Heads of Jurisdiction for the judiciary.
+Employer and Member Representatives are appointed by the Independent Chair, with the approval of the Lord Chancellor and the Heads of Jurisdiction for the judiciary.

-Independent board members are selected through the public appointment process.
+Independent JPB members are selected through the public appointment process.

 - Jill Youds